 Spirited Away’s Big Bun

 Found in most Asian countries, this sweet bun happens to be filled with red bean paste.
 Chihiro eats one when she’s in the bath house.
 However, these types of buns can be filled with practically anything, so the choices really are endless!
 Japanese YouTuber Bonobos25 shows us how to make their version of the red bean paste steamed buns at home!
 You may want to check out your local specialty Asian food store to find a couple of the ingredients.
 Check out the video tutorial below!

 Note: The ingredients list goes by fairly quickly at the beginning of the video.
 Check out the video’s description box for the list of ingredients.

 Another YouTuber, Cupcake Girl, shows us how to make vegan and dairy free popsicles in the form of No Face, the spirit that relies on people’s emotions.
 Just remember, don’t take any gold from No Face if you don’t want any bad luck!

 Note: List of ingredients and recipe are written in the video’s description box.

 SUSHIIIIII!!!
 A favourite amongst the NC ladies.
 And of course, there would be sushi in Spirited Away.

-So, Elise Strachan (of My Cupcake Addiction) shares with us her recipe for candy cookie sushi that requires NO BAKING!
+So, one of my favourite Youtubers, Elise Strachan of My Cupcake Addiction, shares with us her recipe for candy cookie sushi that requires NO BAKING!
 Check it out below!